 The Audit and Risk Management Committee (ARC) comprises John Hall as Chairman, David Ryan and Mark Skinner.
-The meetings are attended by the company's Chief Executive Officer (CEO) and Director of Corporate Services.
+The meetings are attended by the company's Chief Executive Officer (CEO) and Financial Controller.
 The purpose of the Committee is to assist the Board with its responsibilities as they relate to: